Linkaan/Fagelmatare/README.md

 - Instrument control, data acquisition display and analysis: [experix laboratory control system](https://sourceforge.net/projects/experix/)

 ### License
-The codebase for Fågelmataren is LPGL-licensed.
+The codebase for Fågelmataren is GPL-licensed.
 Please refer to the LICENSE file for detailed information.